e0958902/tp/docs/team/ericsimchongli.md

 - Created relevant milestones labels
 - Map some of the user stories to issues
 - Reviewed multiple pull requests (PR)
+- Added guide on how to improve on ListCommand in the developer guide
 - Issue #49: list all medications from 'MedicationManager'
-- Added guide on how to improve on ListCommand in the developer guide
+- Issue #15: Show detailed view of a medication

 ### Developer Guide Contributions
 - Information on how ListCommand works and how to use it.